Ellis Rubin: Early life and education

-Rubin was born in Syracuse, New York, was raised in Binghamton, New York, served as an officer in the Navy in World War II, graduated from Holy Cross College, and then received a law degree in 1951 from the University of Miami School of Law.
+Rubin was born in Syracuse, New York, and was raised in Binghamton, New York.
+He served as an officer in the Navy in World War II, graduated from the College of the Holy Cross, and then received a law degree in 1951 from the University of Miami School of Law.
 He was admitted to the bar to practice law in Florida and before the United States Supreme Court.
 Rubin was the namesake of his law firm, Rubin & Rubin, which started in 1951 and continues today.

 Career

 During the 1950s, he worked for the state attorney general's office as a special Assistant Attorney General investigating communism, and was asked to establish a policy for dealing with "subversive activities" in Florida.
 In 1955, he published a "red book" on the communist movement in Florida, which provoked a bill in the Florida Legislature giving investigators of subversive activities wide subpoena powers, the right to hold secret hearings, and to offer witnesses immunity.
 In the 1960s he argued against racial discrimination in religious schools before the United States Supreme Court.
 In the 1970s he led protests against the use of school busing as a solution for desegregation.

 In 1972, Rubin led Miami Beach homeowners in opposition to a plan hatched by Jerry Rubin and the Yippies to occupy the municipal golf courses for housing for protestors at the Democratic and Republican Conventions.
 On June 4, 1972, the Rubins debated at the Unitarian Church in Miami, in front of 500 highly charged churchgoers on both sides of the issue, only divided by a church aisle.
 Jerry began the debate by thanking "Uncle Ellis" for the invitation to debate.
 Ellis, who was not related to Jerry, feigned disgust at the association and the event was "on".
 After barbs in both directions, it ended abruptly when Jerry famously dropped an "F-bomb" and Ellis took leave to lead the locals out in a protest of their own.

 His first widely publicized case was the nationally televised Ronny Zamora trial in which he used the innovative "TV Intoxication" defense.
 He continued trying variety of cases with eye-catching headlines.
 However, he also handled low keyed cases, many pro bono, making it clear that money-making was not his goal.
 His politics changed with the times.
 For example, he supported Anita Bryant's anti-gay rights crusade in the 1970s, but later became a strong advocate for gay rights, having decided he was wrong, filing six lawsuits by 2004 challenging Florida's ban on gay marriage.